mjrgh/lwcloneu2/readme.md

 For several reasons:

-* Open source.
-This replacement DLL is open-source, so you're free to fix bugs and make improvements.
-The manufacturer's DLL is proprietary closed-source.

 * Multi-threading.
 This DLL does its USB I/O on a background thread, so that it never stalls the calling program waiting for the USB transaction to complete.
 The original manufacturer's DLL uses blocking I/O, which forces the calling program to wait for every USB write to complete.
-This can cause video stutter and UI lag in games like Future Pinball, and it can even stall the game for seconds at a time during intense bursts of feedback device effect activity, such as when a multiball mode or other event triggers a big light show in the game.
-This version of the DLL never blocks the main thread with USB I/O, allowing the game to run smoothly even when heavy USB activity is going on.
+This was especially noticeable in Future Pinball when lots of effects fired at once, such as the start of a multiball mode, which could make the program freeze up for seconds at a time waiting for all of the USB commands to complete.
+And even during normal play, the USB delays could cause an annoying amount of video stutter.
+This DLL sends all of its USB commands on a background thread, so the game keeps running smoothly even when lots of LedWiz effects are triggered.

 * Better reliability.
-This version works around a bug in the original LedWiz hardware that causes genuine LedWiz's to glitch when multiple USB updates are sent too rapidly.
-It also fixes some bugs in the original manufacturer's DLL (or, more accurately, never had the bugs in the first place) that make the original DLL crash with some software or when some other types of devices are present in the system.
+This version works around a serious bug in the original LedWiz hardware that causes genuine LedWiz's to glitch when multiple USB updates are sent too rapidly.
+The "glitch" manifests as outputs randomly firing, which can be really annoying if the LedWiz is driving noisy devices like solenoids.
+This version of the DLL also corrects some compatibility bugs in the original manufacturer's DLL that make the older DLL crash when certain other software is running or certain other device types are connected.

 * Expanded device support.
-The original manufacturer DLL is, naturally, tied to the genuine LedWiz hardware.
-This version expands support to several other devices popular in the virtual pin cab community, including Pinscape KL25Z, Pinscape Pico, and Zebsbboards.com's ZB Output Control.
+The original manufacturer DLL is, understandably, tied to the genuine LedWiz hardware.
+This version expands support to several other devices popular in the virtual pin cab community, including Pinscape KL25Z, Pinscape Pico, and Zebsboards.com's ZB Output Control.

 The original motivation for developing the pin cab fork of the DLL was for the expanded device support, and that's still the biggest